okfn/opendatahandbook-old/source/how-to-open-up-data/index.rst

     1. Determine what intellectual property rights exist in the data.
     2. Apply a suitable ‘open’ license that licenses all of these
-       rights and supports the definition of openness discussed in the section above on ‘What Open Data’
+       rights and supports the definition of openness discussed in the section above on ‘What is Open Data?’.
     3. NB: if you can't do this go back to step 1 and try a different dataset.